 In my previous article, I threw down the gauntlet by saying that part of today’s modern false prophets are those that deny the real presence of the Eucharist.
 So, this claim would basically tag all evangelical/protestant churches as being run by false prophets.
 This is definitely a lot of people that would display the deceiving the much of the world illustration.
 Now, if the false prophets methods mirror the ways of the devil, we should expect that the Bible mentions this too.
 Let’s see if it does.

 After this, Jesus states, “Beware of false prophets, who come to you in sheep’s clothing but inwardly are ravenous wolfs.
 By their fruits you shall know them” (verse 15).
-In the first two articles, I focused all on the word fruit.
-Now, I want to concentrate on the word false prophets to display this connection Jesus is talking about.
-His obviously telling people to pay attention to the fruit or teaching that these false prophets dish out.
+In the first two articles, I focused all on the word “fruit.”
+Now, I want to concentrate on the word “false prophets” to display this connection Jesus is talking about.
+He is obviously telling people to pay attention to the fruit or teaching that these false prophets dish out.

 Then, Jesus declares that “many false prophets will arise and lead many astray” (Matthew 24:11).
 Then, He goes on to say, “For false Christs and false prophets will arise and show great signs and wonders, so as to lead astray, if possible the elect.”
 (Matthew 24:24).
 Jesus is clearly indicating that many will be lead away by what looks like wonderous signs.
 The reference to many people fits nicely to His wide gate analogy He said before.